Berea-CS-Courses/capstone-project-HadesGeneral/Deliverables/D5: Testing Plan and Documentation.md

    ### Rules

-   - Weight movement limiter??
+   - When moving the weight to turn the Skateboard, try not to move
-   - Don't hit cones
+   - Try not to hit any of the cones
    - Get from one end of the line of cones to the other

    ### Setup

    - Have cones 5 feet apart from eachother with there being 6 cones in total.
-   -
+   - Robtic Skateboard is set 5 feet from the first cone.
+   - Tester is given phone with the app
+   - I have a recording device ready to record.

 # Documentation